Potting Shed vs. Greenhouse: The Honest Comparison for UK Gardeners

 Buy a Potting Shed if:

-- You want a comfortable, warm workspace for spring/autumn.
+- You want a comfortable, warm workspace for spring and autumn.

 - You prefer the traditional aesthetic of timber over aluminium.

 Ready to explore?
-Browse our full range of Swallow Potting Sheds here, all of which include free UK installation.
+Browse our full range of Swallow potting sheds.
+All include free UK installation.